xero/lvthn/docs/SERPENT_REFERENCE.md

 ---

-## 5. Implementation Analysis: mipher
+## 5. Implementation Analysis: leviathan

 ### 5.1 Library Overview

-mipher is a TypeScript cryptographic library providing Serpent-128/192/256 block cipher encryption with CBC, CTR, and PKCS7-padded mode wrappers.
+leviathan is a TypeScript cryptographic library providing Serpent-128/192/256 block cipher encryption with CBC, CTR, and PKCS7-padded mode wrappers.
 The library targets browser and Node.js environments.

-**Repository:** `sources/mipher/src/serpent.ts` (primary implementation)
+**Repository:** `sources/leviathan/src/serpent.ts` (primary implementation)

 ### 5.2 Bitslice Mapping

-mipher implements the full bitslice Serpent.
+leviathan implements the full bitslice Serpent.
 The S-boxes are Boolean circuits stored as closures in the `S[]` (forward) and `SI[]` (inverse) arrays.
 Each closure takes four 32-bit register values and mutates them in place using only `&` (AND), `|` (OR), `^` (XOR), and `~` (NOT) operations — no memory table